hackingprincesa/Active-Directory-Lab/README.md

 ![powershell -exec bypass  install invoke ART](https://github.com/user-attachments/assets/4d5457aa-3880-4e0f-ab99-6847f1acedb8)

+- Verify that module was imported correctly
+	- Run: get-module
+ 	- Should see "Invoke-AtomicRedTeam" script

-- Now you will use one of the tactics from the atomics folder
+- Now, you can use one of the tactics from the atomics folder
 	- Choose which tactic you want to use
  	- Run: Invoke-AtomicTest T1136.001
-  		- This attack created a new windows admin user called “newlocaluser”
+  		- This attack creates a new windows admin user called “newlocaluser”

 ![ART attack on Powershell](https://github.com/user-attachments/assets/fb653f49-5121-4c64-b82f-46ffa252c123)